 Commercial debt is between business entities and derives from unpaid services or goods or failure to perform obligations under a contract.
-If another business owes you money we can assist you with our commercial debt recovery service.
+If another business owes you money, we can assist you with our commercial debt recovery service.
 Many businesses pay once they receive a letter from us demanding payment within seven days.

-From the outset we will work with you to ensure we claim all monies you are owed including any interest and debt recovery fees as set out in your contract or agreement with the debtor.
+From the outset, we will work with you to ensure we claim all monies you are owed including any interest and commercial debt recovery fees as set out in your contract or agreement with the debtor.
 Under the Late Payment legislation, you may be entitled to interest and late payment compensation, we will advise you on this situation should it arise and work with you to find a solution through our commercial debt recovery process.

 - Up to £999.99